u1i/linkedin-posts/README.md

 Does it resonate with you?
 Let's chat!
 To be sure, we're talking about you publishing a book, so you'll absolutely have to invest time in the project, no surprise here.
 And to be upfront, this isn't a pro bono service on my end.
 If you're game, I'll show you how it works and together we can bring your book that's always been a nagging idea in your head ... onto the shelves!

 ---

+It's another artsy Sunday!

+Text-to-image models must have "seen" an enormous amount of images and can produce just incredible things... we just have to tease it out of them.
+My usual recipe involves writing a deeply detailed prompt, it's almost like you're writing a short story or you're giving a painter some detailed steps for making a masterpiece.
+Then, I generate a lot of images using that prompt, using automation.
+And finally, I simply select the ones I like the most.

+Hope you enjoy these ones!

+---

+AI Coffee is tomorrow!

+We only have a few seats left, please register and join us in Telok Ayer!

+AI Coffee is a morning meetup series for anyone interested in AI.
+The idea is to bring AI professionals and enthusiasts together to discuss projects, challenges, and ideas over coffee.
+No slides, no pitches.
+Start your day with stimulating conversations in the AI space!
+You're not a tech person?
+Even better.

+I’m planning to bring AI Coffee to different locations around the island, including One North, the East, and the CBD.
+Stay tuned!

+---

+If you’re visiting offices in the Central Business District of Singapore, you know the drill: at each location, there's a different security system.
+You submit your ID, scan a QR code, and key in your phone number at a terminal, just to access the building.
+Or get an SMS, or something else.
+Once you reach the office floor, you repeat the process with yet another QR code.
+Or another terminal.
+Now imagine you visit 3 customers a day... madness!

+Where does all this data go?
+What do these systems achieve, and why is there so much friction in the process?

+AI initiatives can be like that.
+How can AI achieve its real impact that so many people are wanting to see if your business has all those fragmented AI implementations?
+Well, there is hope, companies are realizing that scattered projects often fall short of expectations and there must be a better way.

+To make a real impact, we need to shift our focus and agree on an AI strategy with a phased approach.
+AI should enhance understanding and efficiency at all levels of an organization, not just serve as isolated solutions.
+Let's integrate AI in a way that promotes learning and growth, and make sure it contributes to the big picture!

+---